-Talking With Darcy Hill, M.Ed. in Teacher Leadership
+Talking With Darcy Hill, Master's in Teacher Leadership

-You earned a M.Ed. in Teacher Leadership.
-Why do you think it is important that classroom teachers be school leaders?
+You earned a master’s in Teacher Leadership.
+Why is it important that classroom teachers be school leaders?

-You describe yourself as a “digital immigrant.”
-What kind of digital skill did you have when you started Concordia University’s online M.Ed. program?
-Did you ever need Concordia’s help with your digital needs?
+You describe yourself as a ‘digital immigrant.’
+What kind of digital skill did you have when you started Concordia University-Portland’s online MEd program?
+Did you ever need Concordia Portland’s help with your digital needs?

-What advice would you give to current online M.Ed. students, or to people thinking of pursuing an online Concordia University M.Ed.?
+What advice would you give to current online MEd students, or to people thinking of pursuing an online MEd from Concordia Portland?

-“I encouraged someone just today to consider CU online for a master degree.
+“I encouraged someone just today to consider CU online for a master’s degree.
 Don’t give up, would be my strongest advice.
 On my most difficult days, when time was painfully short and stress was painfully high, I simply did my best.
 Professors were always approachable, empathetic, and willing to flex, thus treating us as professionals and adults.
-The material is hugely relevant, interesting, and cutting-edge, and brings one directly into a place of informed leadership.”
+The material is hugely relevant, interesting, and cutting edge, and brings one directly into a place of informed leadership.”

 What did you like best about the program?